Gaius Minicius Italus: Career

 We can reconstruct his career from an inscription on a bronze statue in Aquileia erected in his honor.
 The occasion for this statue was "that at his request Trajan had ruled that incolae (inhabitants of the city who were not citizens of it) should be liable to local obligations (munera) along with the citizens."
-The first office listed was quattuorvir jure dicundo, a municipal body of four men for the administration of justice, which allows us to conclude this home town.
+The first office listed was quattuorvir jure dicundo, a municipal body of four men for the administration of justice, which allows us to conclude this was home town.

 His equestrian career can be broken down into several parts, the first encompassing the typical tres militiae of an eques.
 He was praefectus or commander of the following auxiliary units: the Cohors V Gallorum in Dacia, the Cohors I Breucorum in Britannia, and the Cohors II Varcianorum in Germania Inferior.
 While commanding the II Varcianorum Italus distinguished himself -- most likely campaigning against the Bructeri in the years 77-78 -- and was awarded dona militaria by the emperor Vespasian, receiving one corona aurea and one hasta pura.
 This was followed by a commission as tribunus angusticlavius with Legio VI Victrix, stationed during the first century in Hispania Tarraconensis.
 Italus concluded his military career as praefectus of the Ala I Flavia Singularium, a unit comprising 1000 horsemen.